6am-10am

 8pm-10pm

-Christmas with the Rose Ensemble
+11pm-12amAn Elizabethan Christmas with The Rose Ensemble

 6am-7am